To improve your sales performance, you have equipped your company with a CRM.

 To ensure this, a series of sub-questions need to be answered positively:

-– Is this richness of features of the CRM even being harnessed?
+👉 Is this wealth of features of the CRM even being harnessed?
 Have the results materialized in numbers or within dashboards?

 To answer the question “How can we improve CRM adoption by our sales reps?” we must first conduct this linear process to ensure that the fundamentals are in place.